As Brexit Deadline Approaches, Theresa May Vows To Make A 'Deal That Delivers'

 The region, which is part of the U.K., has an open land border with the Republic of Ireland as part of the 20-year-old Good Friday Agreement that ended decades of sectarian violence.
 This open border could undermine any trade barriers erected with a Brexit deal.
 And the two main solutions offered — closing the border, or adding checks on goods that cross the Irish Sea — have proven to be nonstarters so far.

-This particular problem is politically thorny for Theresa May.
+This particular problem is politically thorny for May.
 After a disastrous showing in snap elections last year, her ruling government depends on support from the Democratic Unionist Party in Northern Ireland.

-"In Northern Ireland we've grown up with a lot of fears and issues that we've faced, frankly being afraid of what Theresa May may do is not one of my biggest fears," Nigel Dodds, a DUP leader, told the Guardian this week.
+"In Northern Ireland we've grown up with a lot of fears and issues that we've faced; frankly, being afraid of what Theresa May may do is not one of my biggest fears," Nigel Dodds, a DUP leader, told the Guardian this week.

 The challenges that May is facing did little to dampen the gusto of her speech to conservatives Wednesday.
 She reasserted her commitment to finding a realistic compromise with the EU — unlike some of her conservative rivals, who she said "are not acting in the national interest, but their own political interest."